 The district has received many tech support requests, Dr. Alm said.
 “As long as there’s ongoing need, we’re going to try and keep doing this,” he said.
 “Just like students need repetition, parents need repetition.”

-Brookside School dual language teacher Adriana Frega said she provided a lot of technical support to families in the spring, in addition to teaching.
+Brookside School dual language teacher Adriana Frega said she provided a lot of technical support to families in the spring, in addition to teaching, in many times she wondered the need from the School about hiring services to like managed it support los angeles to help teachers and families.
 Some parents in Ossining do not come from a place of privilege.
 They may not have a personal computer at home, or they may be accessing everything via smartphone.

 Offering the webinars and in-person sessions has given parents and guardians the background they need to assist their children.
 “Now, it’s all about leveling the playing field and looking at everything we do with an equity lens,” she said.